daniel-enqz/CatInTheBox/README.md

   end
 end
 ```
 > This is our main function, and there are a few things to highlight, the function receives our array, and the initial position of the cat which will suddenly be changed.
 We also specify a days counter to check how many days we spent to get the final solution.
-The function will check over each index/box in our array, until it finds that the box checked macthes wit the correct position of the cat. <br>
+The function will check over each index/box in our array, until it finds that the box checked macthes with the correct position of the cat. <br>
 > ✅ **"Each time we change from box, we are iterating over that box -1 times than the previous one"**

 # Try this code in your console!